benmezger/blog/content/posts/adopting-git-conventional-commits.md

 ## Allow developers to understand code impact {#allow-developers-to-understand-code-impact}

 Another problem semantic commits try to solve is by warning the developer of the impact a commit might have.
-Specific words, such as feat, fix is written at the beginning of a commit message, for example:
+Specific words, such as `feat`, `fix` is written at the beginning of a commit message, for example:

 ```text
 c540107 * Fix: Bad memory reference on memor allocation